CiriloRibeiro/QABlogPosts/README.md

 This is a Colab notebook that does web scraping on improvado.io/blog, taking most of the blog posts' titles and contents and dumping a JSON file.

-After this, a pre-trained QA model created called deepset/roberta-base-squad2 is used (https://huggingface.co/deepset/roberta-base-squad2), having as inputs the titles (treated as questions) and contents to generate answers.
+After this, a pre-trained QA model called deepset/roberta-base-squad2 is used (https://huggingface.co/deepset/roberta-base-squad2), having as inputs the titles (treated as questions) and contents to generate answers.

 As one can notice, only 21 questions were generated, to validate the output.

-Some of the answers are pretty straightforward, while others aren't good at all, e.g:
+Some of the answers are pretty straightforward, while others aren't good at all, e.g.:

 Question 6: How to Build an Influencer Marketing Dashboard (+ 8 metrics to track)

 Answer: Marketing teams can track all essential metrics and ROI of campaigns

 Question 7: The Top 7 Marketing Reporting Software Solutions for 2023

 Answer: WhatagraphWhatagraph

 ## Next improvements